On this page:

-The Australian and state and territory governments provide a range of assistance to people having difficulty with finding or sustaining affordable and appropriate housing in the private housing market.
-Housing assistance refers to both access to social housing (such as public housing) as well as targeted financial assistance for eligible Australians.
+Australian and state and territory governments provide a range of types of assistance to people having difficulty with finding or sustaining affordable and appropriate housing in the private housing market.
+Housing assistance refers to both access to social housing (such as public housing), and targeted financial assistance to eligible Australians.

-Figure 1: Drivers of requests for housing assistance
+Figure 1: Drivers for households seeking housing assistance

 Low income household

 A household whose equivalised disposable income falls between 3% and 20% of households.
 Equivalised disposable household income accounts for differences in household sizes and composition (ABS 2022b).

 Government housing assistance includes both indirect expenditure (taxation), direct expenditure by way of public and social housing, financial assistance (to support people to access private rental market housing), grants (first homeowner) and Specialist Homelessness Services (SHS) for people at risk of or at risk of homelessness.
 Policies and programs are implemented by all governments.

 In 1943, the Commonwealth Housing Commission was appointed by the Commonwealth government to evaluate the condition of Australia’s housing stock.
 Due to the combined impact of the Great Depression and the use of labour and building materials in supporting the war effort, appropriate and secure housing was incredibly scarce during this time (Dufty‑Jones 2018).
 In response to Australia’s sizable housing shortage, the government began to provide people with adequate housing, to foster economic development and replace the tenement housing present at the time (Troy 2012; Macintyre 2015).

 In 1944, the Commonwealth Housing Commission reported a shortage of some 300,000 dwellings and advised the Commonwealth to provide housing to overcome this housing deficit (Pawson et al. 2020).
 This advice would later result in the establishment of the first Commonwealth-State Housing Agreement (CSHA) in 1945.